p0pr0ck5/lua-resty-waf/README.md

 *Default*: none

 Instructs the module to ignore a specified rule ID.
-Note that FreeWAF uses Lua table to track values, and for efficiency stores the configured value as a table key, so it is not recommended to directly edit the `_ignored_rules` table in the module, and instead use this function interface.
+Note that ignoring rules in a chain will likely cause many headaches, so it's best to ignore all rules in a given chain if one rule is causing problems.

 *Example*: